| By Jessica Bomarito, Senior Product Manager |

 - A link to read the full text or an excerpt of the work (when available).

 A new browse experience:

 - Builds on the existing browse page available in Gale Literature Criticism and the Gale Literature cross-search, with a new user interface for easier navigation of topic categories and a more engaging browse experience.

 - Provides topic browsing by broad category or individual topic page, helping students see how topics and themes connect.

 - Topic pages found in Gale Literature Criticism and Gale Literature cross-search will adopt the enhanced user interface, providing a cleaner and more consistent user experience across Gale’s Literature suite of resources.

 As part of our extensive research, we uncovered a critical need to provide students with access to primary source and historical documents related to works of literature.
 These types of documents can enrich discussions, illuminate themes, and bring works of literature to life in relatable ways.
 While many instructors already incorporate these types of materials into instruction, finding documents can be a time drain and materials may not be perpetually available.

-Starting in the fall of 2023, select Works-focused topic pages will include new Primary Source and Historical Documents sets.
+Starting in early 2024, select Works-focused topic pages will include new Primary Source and Historical Documents sets.

 - Each set is curated and signed by an academic in the field, and presents a collection of materials to illuminate a theme prominent in the work.